 In this simple example, the user logs in as firstname.lastname@example.org or email@example.com, the password is 1234 for both.
 These different emails stand for different users.
 Note that for each user who logs in, the menu is different.
 If you change the permissions in the database without changing anything in the code, you will see that the new menu from the database applies for the application when you login.
 The same is valid for creating new users with new menus, of course.
 Look at the image at the top of this article; note that each user has a different menu when he logs in.

-I hope this idea is useful to you, and if you have better ideas about how to built the menu I would be happy to hear from you.
+I hope this idea is useful to you, and if you have better ideas about how to build the menu, I would be happy to hear from you.